Teaching & Learning

 Our mission: ‘be the best you can be’

-to enable our students to develop a real love of learning, through quality teaching and learning in a safe environment.
+To enable our students to develop a real love of learning, through quality teaching and learning in a safe environment.
 We will provide learning which students value and which brings out the best in them.
 We will motivate them to succeed both now and in the future, achieving their personal best.
 We will give our learners the best chances of happiness and fulfilment in their adult lives.
 To do this, we will offer the best possible opportunities for effective personal development and the conditions which support positive well-being in a ‘happy College’.

 - Students have a duty to apply themselves to their learning and personal development, making best use of all the support and opportunities available to them; effort is paramount.

 - The College staff and governors have a duty to create the conditions for successful learning and personal development, meeting to the best of their ability the needs of the full range of learners, using all available resources as effectively as possible and safeguarding the students.
-Consistency and fairness is developed through our ‘House Style’.

 - Parents have a duty to work with the College to support the successful learning of their sons and daughters, through challenge and encouragement